Man arrested as police lock down Melbourne CBD intersection

 — Metro Trains (@metrotrains) February 5, 2020

-The Route 75 tram has been diverted via La Trobe Street and Spring Street in both directions, and the Route 70 tram between Russell Street and Waterfront City Docklands is not running.
+The Route 75 tram was diverted along La Trobe Street and Spring Street in both directions, and the Route 70 tram between Russell Street and Waterfront City Docklands was stopped.

 Yarra Trams said passengers should consider Elizabeth Street trams as an alternative.